 Those of us that want to trade the financial markets for a living technically, or make a profit doing so, have undoubtedly invested a lot of time, money and emotional effort into the process.

 There are, however, certain aspects that, no matter what our chosen trading method, seem to be hurdles for us all.

 Trading, for example, is full of contradictions.
 We need to hold our winning trades, but we need to know when to take profits.
 We need to make a traders equation, but we need distant stops.
 And we need to wait for a clear signal, but the so-called clear signs often don’t work.

 A few trading conditions that I struggled with, and still do from time to time, include: not holding the trade all the way to target; entering on a whim of a signal, or worse no signal at all; and, my unfortunate favourite, trying to reverse a trade too early.

 The latter is probably the single reason most traders struggle.
 I have an example trade from yesterday where (this time) I correctly held the trade from the currency pairing USD/JPY.

 I exited my long at the blue arrow marked ‘a’.
 Choosing the exact exit from my long position was, of course, fortuitous.
-I thought, correctly this time, that price may reverse early and before price could hit the green channel line which I’ve drawn.
+I thought, correctly this time, that price may reverse early and before the price could hit the green channel line which I’ve drawn.

 However, price did not pull back as expected and at the yellow circle, which I’ve marked on the chart, I re-entered long.
-I exited that long, at a measured distance of the previous leg, for a reasonable additional profit.
-This turned out to be a ‘final flag’ long.
+I exited that long, at a measured distance of the previous leg, for a reasonable additional profit; this turned out to be a ‘final flag’ long.

 Reading the chart correctly, with the whole chart available, always seems obvious.
 However, reading bar by bar in a live trade is another thing altogether.

-To trade, as in this example, is often counter intuitive.
+To trade, as in this example, is often counter-intuitive.
 Whether we use price action, indicators or a combination of both we can only make a profit if we trade by (expert) rules and not by emotion and intuition.